Billalkhn/CC-106395/Project Phase 3/readme.md

 • Keywords: and operators:
 In the grammar classification, all tokens in bold are keywords or operators.
 Main, String, System, Out, and Println are all exceptions.
 They are not keywords, but rather identifiers.

+• Integer Literals:
+A numeric integer literal is a digit sequence that starts with any digit from 1 to 9 and ends with any number of digits from 0 to 9.
+A single 0 can be used as an integer literal as well.

+• Identifier:
+An identifier is a string of letters, underscores, and digits that begins with an underscore or a letter and continues with any number of letters, underscores, or digits.
+Only the letters A to Z and a to z are permitted, with case being crucial.
+IDENTs are not keywords.

+###LEXICAL TOKENS###

+**Literals/identifiers/operators**

+NUMBER =""

+IDENTIFIER = ""

+PLUS ="+"

+MINUS ="-"

+BECOMES = "="

+INTO = "*"

+DIVISION ="/"

+AND ="&&"

+OR ="||"

+GTHAN = ">"

+LTHAN = "<"

+EQUALS = "=="

+NEQUALS = "! ="